 Moisture from puddles, snow, mud and even humid air conditions are all ways water (and salt) finds its way into the nooks and crannies of your car, and when combined with the oxygen in the air, causes iron oxidization (rust) which eats away at the metal, weakening it and causing it to flake away and develop holes:

 The underside of your car is completely exposed to anything and everything you’re driving over or through.
 In winter conditions, salt and other chemicals used for snow or ice removal make its way underneath your car and stick to the metal surfaces, accelerating corrosion.

 Wear and tear

 Your vehicle has a lot of moving parts, and over time the metal components eventually show the effects of wear and tear.
 Neglecting to address wear and tear on your vehicle is going to result in premature aging and rust.
 Both of which will cost you more money over time than the cost of investing in proper maintenance.

 Rust can create holes or cause damage, plus harm the function and performance of the following parts:

 Choosing to forego rust proofing can result in more repairs more often, adding to the overall cost of your vehicle’s lifespan.
-Additionally, any corrosion that develops over the term of ownership can result in a much lower resale or trade in value.
+Additionally, visible corrosion can result in a much lower resale or trade in value.